omegazeng/ansible-roles/hostname/README.md

 Use to set hostname, and generate /etc/hosts.

+**Warning**:

-**Warning**: This playbook will change hostname, and cover /etc/hosts.
+This playbook will change hostname, and cover /etc/hosts.

+Machine will reboot if ansible_os_family is Windows.

 ## Installation